Radar jammer guide: Are radar jammers effective at jamming radar?

-While active radar jammers are most certainly illegal, they have proven to be mostly ineffective, especially against the latest digital RADAR guns.
+While active radar jammers are illegal, they have proven to generally not work, especially against the latest digital radar guns.

 One jammer that also showed some effectiveness was the Scorpion Radar Jammer.
 We tested it years ago and found it to be somewhat effective against older X-band and K-band guns.
 The Scorpion also had the distinction of only transmitting when you were being targeted and was also designed to jam Ka-band radar (a much harder band to do so), but we found that it was largely ineffective on that frequency.
 The unit was also constructed like it was home-made (which it was) and it promptly failed on us completely, the electronics literally went up in smoke.

 Furthermore, analogue radar jammers tend to lose calibration and eventually go out of tune – further diminishing their radar jamming effectiveness over time.

 Today, advanced police radar guns can indicate to the officer that someone is attempting to interfere with them.
 They do so easily by monitoring the return RADAR frequency of the jammer during the time that the police radar gun doesn’t transmit – a dead giveaway of the user of an active radar jammer.

 In some cases, a radar jammer may inadvertently produce a higher indicated speed on the officer’s radar gun!
 Can you picture trying to explain to a police officer how his 95mph reading of you was introduced by your jammer and not by your actual speed?

 At any rate, police RADAR has progressed today to be primarily digital, which makes them much more accurate, less prone to error, and extremely difficult to jam effectively.